 Individuals and businesses are both common targets of this type of software.

-Ransomware is a form of malware and infects a computer or an entire network of computers using the same methods described in the Malware section above.
+Ransomware is a form of malware that infects a computer or an entire network of computers using the same methods described in the Malware section above.

 Ransomware will gain remote access to vital files, preventing them from being accessed by encrypting the files.
 A “ransom” is then demanded (usually in the form of cryptocurrency) to unlock the files.
 However, payment of the ransom does not ensure that the files will be unlocked.